justgage/resume/gage-values-of-software-dev.md

-# Gages Qualities of a Excellent Software Developer
+# Gages Qualities of an Excellent Software Developer

 ##Education
 - Avoid getting comfortable by immersing yourself in a topic that makes you feel dumb